Use these videos and quick discussion activities to spark meaningful classroom conversations.

 Given the influence of media on our daily lives, it's important to give high schoolers opportunities to reflect on the media they encounter and create, and to think about how their actions online might affect others.
 Teens are ready to tackle complex digital citizenship topics like understanding online hate speech, how much screen time is too much, and ways to communicate with people who disagree with you.
 But working digital citizenship lessons into an already-packed daily schedule can be a challenge for most teachers.

-For Digital Citizenship Week 2019, we've put together a series of quick video-discussion activities you can use to kick-start your commitment to digital citizenship.
+When there isn't time for a full lesson, try these quick video-discussion activities you can use to kick-start your commitment to digital citizenship.
 These can fit into a short, 15-minute window of time -- be it planned or unplanned.
 It's easy: Just show the video to your students, then use the questions to lead a class discussion.
 And if you find time to take it further, each video has a free lesson plan linked on the video page, complete with slides, students handouts, family activities, and more.

 Discussion questions: How do you curate your life on social media?
 Which perspectives stood out to you in the video?
 Which did you agree or disagree with?
 Why?